Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 # pwatch
 PenguinWatch camera processing/modeling

-To make changes to scripts, check out a branch from the master, modify the code, then submit pull request.
+To modify, checkout a branch from the master.
+Do not work on the master branch.

+Also, DO NOT COMMIT files greater than 100MB in size.
+These will need to be added through git lfs.

 # Notes about project workflow
 1) First clone the repository onto your local machine